crcn-archive/paperclipjs.com/lib/pages/api.md

 - `as` - property to define for each iterated item.
 If this is omitted, the context of the embedded template will be the iterated item itself.

-> the source can be either an Array, or a [Bindable Collection](https://github.com/mojo-js/bindable-collection.js).
-Bindable Collections will allow you to dynamically update the `each` block outside of the template.
+> The source can be a vanilla array, or any other type of collection.
+Be sure to implement `accessor.deserializeCollection` if you're providing a source that's different than an array.

 <!--
 {